xigxog/examples/go/hello-world/README.md

 Time to test the app.
 To keep things simple you'll port forward to the Pod to access its HTTP server.
 Open up a new terminal and run the following to start the port forward.
-This will open the port `8080` on your workstation which will forward all traffic to the Pod.
+This will open the port `8080` on your workstation which will forward requests to the Pod.

 ```shell
 kubectl port-forward --namespace hello-world service/hello-world 8080:http